Althea Wilson

 Access to Head Start funding plays a critical role in helping quality early learning providers reach children in underserved communities.
 However, for many ideal learning programs—which may use innovative program structures, curricula, and evaluation models—navigating the requirements of Head Start can be daunting.
 Likewise, existing Head Start providers that use conventional approaches but would like to implement ideal learning models may be dissuaded from adopting a new approach by real or perceived barriers.

 The Network is a group of ideal learning providers who receive Head Start funds, either directly as grantees or indirectly as partners, and who have come together as a community of practice to provide resources, guidance, and support for programs that bridge ideal learning and Head Start.
 Members include providers implementing Montessori, Reggio Emilia-inspired, HighScope, and Tools of the Mind approaches.
-The group hosts a library of resources for providers to help with implementation of Head Start rules and requirements, and advocates on behalf of changes to the federal program that will make the program more accessible to child-centered, early learning models.
+The group hosts a library of resources for providers to help with the implementation of Head Start rules and requirements, as well as using the Network’s recently published Policy Priorities to advocate on behalf of changes to the federal program that will make the program more accessible to child-centered, early learning models.
 For example, network partners submitted public comments supporting proposed changes to the Head Start Designation Renewal System that would make the process of re-competition more fair and transparent.

 The Head Start Network is growing and welcoming new members!
 Please sign up below to learn more.